 Dental x-rays are essential, preventative diagnostic tools that provide valuable information that can't be gathered visually during dental exams.
-Dentists use x-rays to safely and accurately detect cavities and hidden dental abnormalities in order to make accurate diagnoses and comprehensive treatment plans.
+Dentists use x-rays to safely and accurately detect cavities and hidden dental abnormalities in order to make accurate diagnoses and treatment plans.
 Without x-rays, problem areas can go undetected and unresolved.
 Identifying and treating dental problems at an early stage saves our patients time, money, and unnecessary discomfort.

 At Jefferson Family Dental, we use digital radiography, the latest technology used to take dental x-rays.
 Instead of using x-ray film, digital x-rays use an electronic sensor to capture and store images digitally on the computer.
-Additionally, instead of having to wait for the x-ray film to develop, digital images can be viewed instantly, saving our patients time.
+Instead of having to wait for the x-ray film to develop, digital images can be viewed instantly, saving our patients time.
 Digital x-rays can also be enlarged and enhanced on the computer, helping the dentist make accurate diagnoses.
 They also reduce radiation 80-90% compared to the already low exposure of traditional dental x-rays.

 Dental x-rays detect:

 Position of teeth, roots, and other anatomical figures

 Abscesses and cysts

 We are all exposed to natural radiation in our environment.
 Digital x-rays produce a significantly lower level of radiation compared to traditional dental x-rays.
 Also, since digital x-rays are captured electronically instead of with film, there is no need to develop the images.
 This eliminates the need to dispose harmful waste and chemicals into the environment.

 Even though digital x-rays produce a low level of radiation and are considered very safe, we still limit our patient’s exposure to radiation.
 These precautions include only taking x-rays that are necessary and using lead aprons to protect the body.